-The Kernersville Historical Preservation Society meets bi-monthly on the 3rd Monday in January, March, May, July, September, and November at 6:30 PM.
+The Kernersville Historical Preservation Society generally meets bi-monthly on the 3rd Monday in January, March, May, July, September, and November at 6:00 PM.
 Members are notified about a week in advance of the location, time, and historical topic.

 Our next meeting of the Kernersville Historic Preservation Society will be held on March 16th in the Paddison Library Auditorium at the Kernersville Branch Library located at 248 Harmon Lane, Kernersville.
 The meeting will begin at 6:30 PM.

 Oak Ridge resident and historic preservationist Terry Hammond, will talk about the Guilford County Community Remembrance Project (GCCRP), a local initiative formed in 2019 to bring awareness to the legacy of lynching and racial terror in Guilford County.
 In the only documented lynching in Guilford County, Eugene Hairston, a 17-year old African-American youth from Kernersville, was lynched in Greensboro in 1887.
 GCCRP is working to erect a historical marker about this crime in order to fully acknowledge the lasting impact of racial terror.
 Believing in the power of truth about our history, GCCRP works to advance racial reconciliation, peace and understanding in the community.
 The program brings to light not only the importance of architectural preservation of the community but of preserving the history of events and individuals.

 As always, light refreshments will be provided and all are welcome.